RedHatQE/firewatch/docs/cli_usage_guide.md

                                   OpenShift CI logs
   --build-id TEXT                 The build ID that needs to be reported.
 The
                                   value of $BUILD_ID
+  --pr-id TEXT                    The pull request number that rehearsal job is
-  --job-name-safe TEXT            The safe name of a test in a Prow job.
-The
-                                  value of $JOB_NAME_SAFE
-  --job-name TEXT                 The full name of a Prow job.
+                                  for.
+The value of $PULL_NUMBER --job-name-safe TEXT            The safe name of a test in a Prow job.
+The value of $JOB_NAME_SAFE --job-name TEXT                 The full name of a Prow job.
 The value of